Finding a Doctor who will work on a medical or Attorneys lien

 Can a patient be liable for a Medical Lien?

 The simple answer is yes, but it’s not that easy.
 If your personal injury case is denied or lost in court, then you may be financially responsible for any medical treatment provided.
-Of course, most Accident Doctors are there to help and are therefore willing to work with you on the bill.
+Of course, most Doctors on liens are there to help and are therefore willing to work with you on the bill.
 Moreover, you can oftentimes negotiate a settlement and/or payment arrangements.
 Again, search our database for Doctors on Liens.